800 North Road | Hopewell, NJ 08534 | 609-584-1800 | info@thenewgrange.org

 TRANSITION INTENSIVE PROGRAM (TIP)

-– Half-day instruction in reading and other academic subjects as appropriate based on student’s post-secondary goals.
+– Half-day academic instruction in reading, consumer math, and other academic subjects as appropriate based on a student’s post-secondary goals.

-– Two sessions per week of intensive life skills instruction in the classroom, the Newgrange Independent Living Studio, and in the community (Community-Based Instruction).
+-Two sessions of intensive life skills instruction in the classroom, and/or the Newgrange Independent Living Studio.

 – Two sessions per week targeting other areas of transition (vocational skills, post-secondary education preparation, transition planning, and agency linkages).

-– Two AM periods of instruction in reading and other academic subjects as appropriate based on student’s post-secondary goals.
+– Two AM periods of instruction in reading/consumer math and/or other academic subjects as appropriate based on student’s post-secondary goals.

-– Three 5-hour days per-week of structured Learning Experiences (SLE) in the community and/or the school building.
+– Four days of Community Based Instruction (CBI) including structured Learning Experiences (SLE) in the community and/or the school building for a total of 20 hours per week.

 – Intensive and “hands-on” life skills instruction and recreational, educational, and/or other transition activities in the Independent Living Studio and/or the community (community-based instruction).